graboskyc/QS-by-Blockly/readme.md

 * PHP is intalled
 * CloudShell is installed with API version compatibility with 6.4
 * Python for CloudShell is installed in the default location (see index.php) and edit that if it changed.
 * Deployed on IIS in default directory.
-If not, update JavaScript/CSS includes and index.php the path to getDetails.py
+If not, update JavaScript/CSS includes and configuration settings in config.php